 When you have Crohn's disease, you have two main goals: Prevent flare-ups and keep them away for good.
 As a first step, your doctor may start you on drugs that curb inflammation.
 Although they aren't a cure, they can help you feel much better.

-Symptoms like stomach pain and diarrhea are caused by inflammation in the intestine.
-Anti-inflammatory drugs may ease those symptoms and even keep them away for years.
+Inflammation in the intestines causes symptoms like stomach pain and diarrhea.
+Anti-inflammatory drugs ease those symptoms and may even keep them away for years.

-Your doctor will help you decide which anti-inflammatory drug is best for you based on your symptoms.
+Your doctor will help you decide which one is best for you based on your symptoms.

-Most people with Crohn's first get an anti-inflammatory from a group of drugs called 5-aminosalicylates -- or 5-ASAs for short.
-These drugs work directly on the inside of the intestines to reduce inflammation.
+Most people with Crohn's first take a "5-ASA" drug.
+That's short for 5-aminosalicylates.
+These drugs work on the inside of the intestines to reduce inflammation.

-Once you've been treated and your symptoms have improved, you can take a 5-ASA drug to prevent flare-ups.
+Once your symptoms improve, you can take a 5-ASA drug to prevent flare-ups.

 There are four main 5-ASA drugs:

 Sulfasalazine can also reduce sperm counts in men, and it may lower infection-fighting white blood cells.
-People who are allergic to sulfa drugs may have a reaction to sulfasalazine and shouldn't take it.
+If you're allergic to sulfa drugs, you may have a reaction to sulfasalazine and shouldn't take it.

 If the top part of your colon is affected, you'll probably take these medicines by mouth.
 If the lower part of your colon is involved, you can take a 5-ASA through the rectum as an enema or suppository.

-Most steroids reduce inflammation all around the body, not just in the intestines.
+Most cut down on inflammation all around the body, not just in the intestines.
 They work quickly during flare-ups, sometimes easing symptoms within days after you start taking them.